Planning a first trip to Walt Disney World can feel overwhelming. But planning a Disney World trip with twins? That can feel like an impossible task!

 Twins, singletons, small family, huge family…no matter what combination of people you’re taking with you to Disney – planning is CRUCIAL.

-Twins, however, bring their own set of challenges and things to consider when planning.
+Twins, however, bring their own set of challenges and things to consider when planning a Disney World trip.

 First, you want to be mindful of what age your twin children will be when visiting the parks.
 Be sure to read this post regarding the perfect age for the first visit to Disney!